coldtype/coldtype/docs/tutorials/text.rst

     :width: 500
     :class: add-border

-What’s interesting (and different) about setting text with Coldtype is that you aren’t telling the computer to draw text, you're asking for information about the individual glyphs and where they sit, given the parameters you’re passing into the combination of ``StyledString`` and ``Style``.
+What’s interesting (and different) about setting text with Coldtype is that you aren’t telling the computer to draw text, you're asking for information about the individual glyphs and where they sit, given the parameters you’re passing into ``StSt`` function.

-Put another way, what you get back from calling ``(StyledString, Style(...)).pens()`` is a rich set of data that can be inspected and manipulated.
+Put another way, what you get back from calling ``(StSt...)`` is a rich set of data that can be inspected and manipulated.

 .. code:: python

     @renderable((1000, 200))
     def print_tree(r):
-        pens = (StyledString("COLDTYPE",
+        pens = (StSt("COLDTYPE", co, 150,
-            Style(co, 150, wdth=0.5, rotate=10, tu=150))
+            wdth=0.5, rotate=10, tu=150)
-            .pens()
             .align(r)
             .f(Gradient.Vertical(r, hsl(0.5, s=0.8), hsl(0.8, s=0.75))))